karimarttila/java/webstore-demo/simple-server/README.md

 I remember back in mid 2000 when [Java EE](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition) was really bloated and [Spring Framework](https://en.wikipedia.org/wiki/Spring_Framework) came with its dependency injection and autowiring and made things easier.
 Well, Spring itself seems to be rather bloated nowadays and therefore we have [Spring Boot](http://spring.io/projects/spring-boot) which considerably makes building Spring applications easier.

 Simple Server is implemented using [Spring Boot](http://spring.io/projects/spring-boot) v.
 2.0.5 which uses [Spring Framework](https://en.wikipedia.org/wiki/Spring_Framework) v.
 5.0.9 (see [Spring Boot Documentation - Appendix F. Dependency versions](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-dependency-versions.html).
 If you are familiar with Spring application Simple Server also uses autowiring extensively.

+Spring also causes quite a lot of issues.
+E.g. if you just forget one annotation you may spend a couple of hours to figuring out why some property is not injected properly.
+Spring is a black box and if everything is configured properly you are good to go.
+If not, then it is at times pretty frustrating to find the root cause from the black box.
+I never had this kind of configuration issues with Clojure or Python.

+One example of the Spring issues was when I decided not to use the JUnit4 testing framework which comes with Spring Boot 2 but to use JUnit5.
+Everything went well until I introduced configuration autowiring from application.properties file - suddenly the Spring Rest Controller tests started to fail (couldn't find the application.properties file from the servlet context...).
+I had to google quite a while until I figured out how to setup the Spring Rest Controller tests and where to put the damn application.properties file so that Spring can find them in those tests.
+The lesson of the story is: If you use Spring and Spring Boot exactly as it is configured by default everything (mostly) works just fine.
+But if you want to do something a bit differently - you may need to google quite a bit before you figure out how to make everything wired to run the tests and the application jar.

 # SonarQube